martinPoplawski/SMA-InformationDiffusion/README.md

 ## Requirements
 * pip install networkx
 * pip install matplotlib
+* Download data sets from .... and store them in src/data

 * [Neo4j](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-neo4j-on-ubuntu-20-04)

 ## How to run Program
 You have to run the program in the 'src' folder.
+Preprocessing is not necessary if you pull from this repository because the preprocessed graphs and communities are saved in csv files in src/data or src/data/Comms respectively

 *Preprocessing*: Add the multiple graphs and calculate edge weights.